How to bring colour into your garden (without it screaming at you!)

-Image: RHS and Eastern Eye Garden of Unity, designed by Manoj Malde for RHS Chelsea 2023 (image credit: RHS)
+Image: bold hues contrasting with green, foliage-focused planting at The RHS and Eastern Eye Garden of Unity, designed by Manoj Malde for RHS Chelsea 2023 (image credit: RHS)

 At RHS Chelsea, a customer who bought a bean lounger from me 5 years ago remarked: ‘it looks exactly the same’.